hakanayaz/PIRQ_Draft/Module 1/Rust/README.md

 }
 ```

-As seen in the output of the rust LLVM IR result is similar with the C/C++ and Python IR result and we will get the same results.
+The output of the rust LLVM IR result is similar to the C/C++ and Python IR results, and we will get the same results.